rjz/backbone.filter/README.md

 ### Using built-in filters

-To create a filter based on one of the provided filter classes, just create a new instance of the filter with appropriate arguments:
+To create a filter based on one of the provided filter classes, just create new instances of filter with appropriate arguments.

-    var limit3 = new Backbone.Filter.first(3);

 Passing the filter to a collection's `filter` method will return a new collection containing the filter's results.
 In this case, the first three items of the collection will be returned:

+    var random = new Backbone.Filter.shuffle,
+        limit3 = new Backbone.Filter.first(3);

     var first3 = myCollection.filter(limit3);
+    var entropized = myCollection.filter(random)

+They can also be chained using array notation:

+    var random3 = myCollection.filter([random,limit3]);

 ### Writing filter classes